 Are you trying to be ‘perfect’ with your workouts but find yourself skipping because you can’t make it to the gym?
-Try out my newest program #SkipTheGym before it launches to the public!
+Try a free workout from #SkipTheGym here.

 You’re looking for a new workout to try on YouTube.
 You find one that looks super fun but it requires equipment you don’t have (who really has a dip station at home), so you keep scrolling.